funkelab/witty/README.md

 ## How?

-`witty` invokes `cython` to compile the module given as a PYX string (just like it would compile it during build time).
-The compiled module ends up in the Cython cache directory, with a hash build from the content of the PYX string.
-Repeated calls to `compile_module` will only invoke the compiler if the exact PYX string has not been compiled before (or if `force_rebuild==True`).
-Compilation is protected by a file lock, i.e., concurrent calls to `compile_module` are safe.
+`witty` invokes `cython` or `nanobind` to compile the module given as a PYX/C/C++ source string (just like it would compile it during build time).
+The compiled module ends up in a cache directory, with a hash build from the content of the source string.
+Repeated calls to `compile_[cython,nanobind]` will only invoke the compiler if the exact source string has not been compiled before (or if `force_rebuild==True`).
+Compilation is protected by a file lock, i.e., concurrent calls to `compile_[cython,nanobind]` are safe.

 ## For developers